If you are one of the millions of people who have a sensitive nervous system, you know that burnout can be a real issue.

 The goal here is to expand our capacity by addressing how we perceive those stressors, how we process them internally, and how our body reacts to stress.

-Perfectionism, for example, can be a major contributor to stress and burnout.
+Perfectionism, for example, can be a major contributor to chronic stress and burnout.
 By understanding why we tend to be perfectionistic, we can begin to work on changing our internal working models.
 This requires getting in touch with our emotions and learning new ways to respond to stressors.
 However, this is not an easy task.

 On a physical level, we want to train our sensitive body and nervous system to thrive under moderate amounts of stress.

 When we think about stress, we often think of it as something bad that we want to avoid.
 Moderate stressors can help us be more resilient, adaptable, and successful.

 Overall, the goal is not only to resolve and manage the current state of burnout and get out of the cycle, but also to prevent burnout in the future.

 This isn’t so much about self-care or discipline, which are often offered as solutions.
 Rather, it’s about developing the tools and coping strategies that will help us to better manage stress in our lives.